 The Keynote Address is undoubtedly one of the weekend’s highlights; previous speakers have included Sebastian Faulks, Meg Rosoff, Joanne Harris, Julian Fellowes, Carol Ann Duffy, Michael Morpurgo, Kevin Crossley-Holland and Sir Terry Pratchett.
 We remain immensely grateful too to all our supporters, including the literary agents, commissioning editors, authors, poets and other industry professionals who give talks, run workshops, provide one-to-ones and adjudicate our competitions each year.

 In June 2013, Barbara retired as Director after many decades of unstinting service to writers and to readers.
 Judith Heneghan became the new Director and at this point the Conference became the Winchester Writers’ Festival – a new name and a new logo as it moved into its 34th year.
-Nevertheless, its aims remain the same: to continue to inspire and support writers working in all genres, both emerging and established, from the first spark of an idea to publication and beyond.
+At the end of 2018, Judith Heneghan stepped down and Event Manager, Sara Gangai, took the reigns as the acting Director for the 2019 Festival.
+The aims of the Festival remain the same: to continue to inspire and support writers working in all genres, both emerging and established, from the first spark of an idea to publication and beyond.